 Next, participants were asked to solve 10 problems, in one of four conditions: Control, Self-report, Pledge, or Pledge & Fine.
-In the control condition participants solved all problems and had to enter the solution for each problem and were rewarded 0.5 NIS (about $0.12) per correct solution.
-In the Self-report condition participants were awarded bonuses based on their reports, and told they may be asked to enter the solution only at 10% probability.
+In the Control condition, participants had to solve all the problems and actually enter the solution for each problem, and were rewarded with 0.5 NIS (about $0.12) per correct solution.
+In the Self-report condition, participants were awarded bonuses based on their reports, and were told that they may be asked to enter the solution only at 10% probability.
 Practically, participants were asked to enter the solution for one problem, which was the last one.

 The Pledge condition was identical to the Self-report condition, except that participants were asked to read and retype a statement before starting to solve the problems in the experimental task.
-The statement read (in translation from Hebrew): “I pledge that I will report a problem as solved only after I have verified that I really found the two numbers that add up to 10 exactly.
-In this pledge I affirm that I am aware that my reward will be based on my self-reports and because of that I will make sure to report accurately and honestly.”
+The statement read (in translation from Hebrew):

+I pledge that I will report a problem as solved only after I have verified that I really found the two numbers that add up to 10 exactly.
+In this pledge, I affirm that I am aware that my reward will be based on my self-reports and, because of that, I will make sure to report accurately and honestly.

 This statement appeared as an image and participants had to retype the words precisely before they could proceed (copying and pasting the text was not possible).

-In the last, Pledge & Fine, condition, participants were told that if they fail to provide a solution to the audited problem they will lose all the bonuses earned in the study.
+In the last, Pledge & Fine, condition, participants were told that if they failed to provide a solution to the audited problem, they would lose all the bonuses earned in the study.

-Lastly, participants completed demographic questions about their age, gender, income, religiosity, and education.
+Lastly, all participants completed demographic questions about their age, gender, income, religiosity, and education.

 Results

-As shown in Figure 2, we found statistically significant differences in the percent of problems reported as solved between the conditions, F (3, 476) = 33.3, p < .001.
-Our hypothesis that the ex-ante pledge would reduce unethical reporting is tested by first comparing the difference between the number of problems reported as solved in the self-report condition (with no pledge or fine) and the number of problems actually solved in the control condition.
-This difference provides the basic estimate for the degree of (presumed) unethical reporting, or cheating, in the experiment.
-As Figure 2 shows, participants in the self-report condition reported solving about twice as much problems as those actually solved in the control condition (M=63.44% vs. 31.6%, SD=26.79, 24.74, respectively).
-We then compared this difference of 31.84 percent points – henceforth the “cheating gap” – to the difference between the pledge and the control conditions.
-We found that in the pledge condition, where the mean percent of problems reported as solved was 48.45% (SD=24.66), the “cheating gap” was considerably reduced to only 16.85 percent points.
-In the Pledge & Fine condition, the number of problems reported as solved was somewhat higher at 51.85% (SD=24.04), and the “cheating gap” was 19.98 percentage points.
-In other words, the pledge (without the fine) led to a reduction of about 47% in the propensity to cheat, whereas the pledge with the fine reduced it by about 37%.
-As can be seen in Figure 2, the pairwise differences between conditions were significant (ps < .01), except for the difference between the two pledge conditions (with or without a fine, p = 0.77).
+As shown in Figure 2, statistically significant differences were found in the percentage of problems reported as solved between the conditions, F (3, 476) = 33.3, p < .001.
+Our hypothesis that the ex ante pledge would reduce unethical reporting was tested by first comparing the difference between the number of problems reported as solved in the Self-report condition (with no pledge or fine) and the number of problems actually solved in the Control condition.
+This difference provided the basic estimate for the degree of presumed unethical reporting, or cheating, in the experiment.
+As Figure 2 shows, participants in the Self-Report condition reported solving about twice as many problems as those actually solved in the Control condition (M=63.44% vs. 31.6%, SD=26.79, 24.74, respectively).
+We then compared this difference of 31.84 percentage points, which was designated as the “cheating gap,” to the difference between the Pledge and the Control conditions.
+We found that in the Pledge condition, where the mean percentage of problems reported as solved was 48.45% (SD=24.66), the “cheating gap” was considerably reduced to only 16.85 percentage points.
+In the Pledge & Fine condition, the number of problems reported as solved was somewhat higher, at 51.85% (SD=24.04), and the “cheating gap” was 19.98 percentage points.
+In effect, the pledge (without the fine) led to a reduction of about 47% in the propensity to cheat, whereas the pledge with the fine reduced it by about 37%.
+As can be seen in Figure 2, the pairwise differences between conditions were significant (ps < .01), except for the difference between the two pledge conditions with or without a fine (p = 0.77).

+Figure 2

-Figure 2.
-Mean percent of problems reported as solved between conditions (error bars show 95% confidence intervals).
+Mean Percentage of Problems Reported as Solved between Conditions*